daegalus/csrd/content.en/02-creating-your-character/01-type.md

 {{< hint warning >}}

-Jen wants to create an Adept—a sorcerer for a fantasy campaign.
+Jen wants to create an Adept---a sorcerer for a fantasy campaign.
 She decides to be somewhat well rounded, so she puts 2 of her additional points into each stat Pool, giving her a Might Pool of 9, a Speed Pool of 11, and an Intellect Pool of 14.
 Her Adept is smart and quick.
 She has an Intellect Edge of 1, a Might Edge of 0, and a Speed Edge of 0.
 As a first-tier character, her Effort is 1.
 As her initial abilities, she chooses Onslaught and Ward, giving her a strong offense and defense.
 She also chooses Magic Training and rounds out her character with Scan, which she hopes will be useful in gaining insight and information.
 For this character, Onslaught, Ward, and Scan are all spells she has mastered through years of training and study.

 She can bear three cyphers.
 The GM gives her a potion that acts as a short-range teleporter, a small charm that restores 5 points to her Intellect Pool, and a fluid-filled flask that explodes like a fiery bomb.
-Jen’s sorcerer is skilled with light weapons, so she chooses a dagger.
+Jen's sorcerer is skilled with light weapons, so she chooses a dagger.

 For her descriptor, Jen chooses Graceful, which adds 2 points to her Speed Pool, bringing it to 13.
 That descriptor means she is trained in balancing and anything requiring careful movements, physical performing arts, and Speed defense tasks.
 Perhaps she is a dancer.
 In fact, she begins to develop a backstory that involves graceful, lithe movements that she incorporates into her spells.

 For her focus, she chooses Leads.
-This gives her training in social interactions, which again helps round her out—she’s good in all kinds of situations.
+This gives her training in social interactions, which again helps round her out---she's good in all kinds of situations.
 Moreover, she has the Good Advice ability, which enables her to be a focal point of her group.

-Her spells and focus abilities cost Intellect points to activate, so she’s glad to have a lot of points in her Intellect Pool.
+Her spells and focus abilities cost Intellect points to activate, so she's glad to have a lot of points in her Intellect Pool.
 In addition, her Intellect Edge will help reduce those costs.
 If she uses her Onslaught force blast without applying Effort, it costs 0 Intellect points and deals 4 points of damage.
 Her Intellect Edge will allow her to save points to devote toward applying Effort for other purposes, perhaps to boost the accuracy of Onslaught.

 For her character arc, Jen chooses Aid a Friend.
 She decides that when her sorcerer character was young, she had a magical mentor.
 That mentor was later taken prisoner by a demon, so her character is always looking for clues on how to find the demon and release her friend from bondage.
 {{< /hint >}}

 {{< hint info >}}
-GMs are always free to pre-select a type’s special abilities at a given tier to reinforce the setting.
-In the fantasy setting of Jen’s sorcerer, the GM might have said that all sorcerers (Adepts) start with Magic Training as one of their tier 1 abilities.
-This doesn’t make the character any less powerful or special, but it says something about her role in the world and expectations in the game.
+GMs are always free to pre-select a type's special abilities at a given tier to reinforce the setting.
+In the fantasy setting of Jen's sorcerer, the GM might have said that all sorcerers (Adepts) start with Magic Training as one of their tier 1 abilities.
+This doesn't make the character any less powerful or special, but it says something about her role in the world and expectations in the game.
 {{< /hint >}}

 ## Explorer